pnp/powershell/documentation/Get-PnPDeletedTeam.md

 Get-PnPDeletedTeam
 ```

-Retrieves all the deleted Microsoft Teams.
+Retrieves all the deleted Microsoft Teams teams.

 ## PARAMETERS